 Goggles Goggles is a really good app from Google that let’s you find images by giving an input image instead of text.
 What makes this app stand out from others is it’s lucid interface, amazing service, high quality results and smart algorithm implemented in searching.

-Reverse image search app for iPhone
+Reverse image search on iPhone

 - Veracity (app)